 Keep reading to find out everything we learned about the making of a volumizing hair product.

 StriVectin patented an NIA-114 and Protensile Amplifying Complex for their super effective shampoo and corresponding styling products.
-It helps to protect each strand as it amplifies body without weighing down your hair.
+According to the brand, it helps to protect each strand as it amplifies body without weighing down your hair.

 Leo puts it in layman's terms: "Most volumizing products contain ingredients that create 'hold' to lift hair away from the head.
 Good volumizing products also incorporate technologies that have charges, mostly cationic, that allow hair strands to have lift and weightlessness.
 There are also additional ingredients that are used to address concerns associated with flat, limp, and fine hair.
 Those ingredients include oil-control compounds (to help restrict sebum that may weigh down hair, making it look limp and dull), as well as blends to strengthen the hair cortex, address dry hair, and coat the hair to make it appear and feel plumper—resulting in more fullness and body."

-For even more volume, read these five hacks every thin-haired beauty editor knows.
+For even more volume, read these hacks every thin-haired beauty editor knows.